IrvHenri/eventCountdown/README.md

 ## Motivation

-I built it to practice my DOM manipulation with event listeners and obtaining user input values to perform functions such as calculating the time left.
+I built it to practice interactivity with forms so that it could perform functions, add animation and display personalized messages.

 ## Tech/framework used
 - HTML